MindscapeHQ/raygun4js/V1Documentation.md

 `disableCrashReporting` - Prevent uncaught errors from being sent.

-`disablePulse` - Prevent Pulse real user monitoring events from being sent.
+`disablePulse` - Prevent real user monitoring events from being sent.

 `apiEndpoint` - A string URI containing the protocol, domain and port (optional) where all payloads will be sent to.
 This can be used to proxy payloads to the Raygun API through your own server.
 When not set this defaults internally to the Raygun API, and for most usages you won't need to set this.

 `pulseMaxVirtualPageDuration` - The maximum time a virtual page can be considered viewed, in milliseconds (defaults to 30 minutes).

-`pulseIgnoreUrlCasing` - Ignore URL casing when sending data to Pulse.
+`pulseIgnoreUrlCasing` - Ignore URL casing when sending data to RUM.

 An example: